pavulonx/conky/README.md

-# conky
+# conky-now
-Conky in Google Now Style, a part of the [Numix Project](https://numixproject.org/).
+Conky theme in Google Now Style, a part of the [Numix Project](https://numixproject.org/).

 The font used is "[Open Sans Light](http://www.opensans.com/)".